Menu

 How fresh is the seafood?

-Very fresh.
-Restaurants keep live seafood in tanks and cook immediately after selection.
-Expect 10-30 minute preparation times.
+Very fresh in the morning.
+Restaurants keep live seafood in tanks and cook immediately after selection - expect 10-30 minutes preparation time.
+By midday the selection thins significantly.

 Explore more